 Photovoltaic off-grid power generation system technical solution

-Batteries: Batteries are used to store the solar-produced electricity for night time or emergency use during the day.
+In the solar power industry, there are two main battery chemistries – lead acid and lithium.
+The two main types of lead acid batteries used in solar are flooded lead acid batteries and sealed AGM batteries.
+Batteries are used to store the solar-produced electricity for nighttime or emergency use during the day.
 Depending upon the solar array configuration, battery banks can be of 12V, 24V or 48V and many hundreds of amperes in total.

-Charge Controller: A charge controller regulates and controls the output from the solar array to prevent the batteries from being over charged (or over discharged) by dissipating the excess power into a load resistance.
+The charge controller is the device that manages the flow of energy from the solar panels to the battery.
+Charge controllers make sure batteries are charged properly and are not overcharged which is important for the longevity of the battery bank.
+A charge controller regulates and controls the output from the solar array to prevent the batteries from being over charged (or over discharged) by dissipating the excess power into a load resistance.
 Charge controllers within a stand alone PV system are optional but it is a good idea to have one for safety reasons.